Algorilla/pm-dev/README.md

 		 */

  It is very important to follow this format, else the JavaDoc does not generate correctly.
 A quick shortcut in eclipse:
- 		Once the function signature is written, type /**<NEW LINE> right above it, and the JavaDoc skeleton will be automatically formed, and you just need to fill in the descriptions.
+ 		Once the function signature is written, type /**\<return\> right above it, and the JavaDoc skeleton will be automatically formed, and you just need to fill in the descriptions.
 For example the following function would generate the following skeleton: